brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Bugfix] Prevent reading a deleted meta data json file.
     - [Bugfix] Updated the Aimeos debug method analysis to Aimeos 23.
     - [Bugfix] Let the fluid caller finder find simple strings.
+    - [Bugfix] Possible warning in file reader.
+    - [Bugfix] Possible fatals in the file reader.

 5.0.2
     - [Feature] Added the possibility for plugins to overwrite the factory settings.